ofersadan85/python-fullstack/04-external/flask.md

 In the future, we will see more advanced ways to define parameters.

+## Flask folder structure

+See the [Sales Website](../projects/sales-website/README.md) example project for a detailed explanation of the folder structure.

 ## Flask resources / documentation

 - [Flask documentation](https://flask.palletsprojects.com/en/3.0.x/) - The official documentation for `flask`.
 Contains many useful tutorials and examples about specific topics we will learn in the future, in which case we will link directly to the relevant page.